pratikshamayannavar/Maximizing_revenue_taxi/README.md

 Project Description

 This analysis utilized a comprehensive dataset of NYC taxi trip records.
-Data cleaning and feature engineering were performed to focus on relevant columns essential for the investigation.
+Data cleaning and Exploratory data analysis were performed to focus on relevant columns essential for the investigation.

-Hypothesis Testing

-Null Hypothesis: There is no difference in average fare between customers who use credit cards and those who use cash.

-Alternative Hypothesis: There is a difference in average fare between customers who use credit cards and those who use cash.

-Result: With a T-statistic of 62.68 and a P-value of less than 0.05, the null hypothesis is rejected, indicating a significant difference in average fare between the two payment methods.
+Conducted a T-test to evaluate the relationship between payment type and fare amount, testing the hypothesis that different payment methods influence fare amounts.

 Technologies Used